ibmsoe/bigtop_cluster/README.md

     **Note**: An ideal configuration will specify as many identically-sized SSD disks as possible.
 In the example above, `sda` is being used for the OS, so it cannot be used, but all the 5.5T disks `[sdc ... sdm]` are good candidates.

-  2. Create the a `disk-list` file to include one drive per line, for example:
+  2. Create the a `disk_list` file to include one drive per line, for example:

-          $ cat disk-list.example
+          $ cat disk_list.example
           sdc
           sdd
           sde